-The legendary Mekong River traces part of Thailand’s border with neighbouring Laos in the north of the country.
+The legendary Mekong River traces part of Thailand’s border with neighbouring Laos and Myanmar in the north of the country.
 A distant and exotic land less travelled by western explorers until recently.

-A place where history combines with legend and together, in the traveller’s imagination, make it an interesting venue that you might like to visit.
+A place where history mixes with the legend in the traveller’s imagination, becoming an interesting place that you might like to visit.

 The Mekong River, at the confluence of the borders of Thailand, Laos and Burma, now Myanmar, forms a kind of triangle.
 This spot is known as the Golden Triangle.

 Its history is related to opium-growing, a great business and a tragedy that fortunately already belong to the past.

 Another fascinating episode of history is the existence long ago of a lost army, the remnants of which fled in retreat to Taiwan in 1949 when Mao’s communists took power in China.

 At the time, the Thai government tolerated their presence for some years as refugees until they were eventually integrated into the country as citizens of Thailand in the 1980’s.